ArturWierzbicki/dining-cryptographers/README.md

 AV-Nets solves them:
 * Chance for collision is negligible, intentional collisions are as hard to do as DDH
-* Proofs to secrets are required
+* Proofs of secrets are required
 * Setup time is linear, it involves a single exponentiation from every participant